p-alom-a/vz_music/README.md

 ---

-Built with ❤️ using CLIP embeddings and vector similarity search
+Built with ❤️ using CLIP and FAISS
 # Clean state